shoelsch/zillow-d3/presentation.md

 * And finally, D3 IS NOT a charting library.
 Sure, it can be used to produce bar charts and scatterplots, but its goal is not to deliver a readymade way of producing these kinds of visualizations.

 What this means is simple: as we gain expressibility, we lose efficiency.
 On this scale, we see visualization tools such as Tableau and Excel on the left: they provide molds for us to fit data into and this affords us efficiency.
 On the other hand, D3 would be plotted on the right-hand side with its predecessor, Protovis, and the ever expressive Processing language.
 I should state here that this chart maps well to the various use cases of these tools and languages.
 Business analysts are more likely to use Tableau because of its efficiency, whereas data storytellers (for example, the New York Times) are more likely to employ d3 for its expressibility.

+# Data Joins

+Person:Chair::Data:DOM element analogy

+the update pattern is the epitome of d3 as a declarative framework: tell it what you want.

+* ` svg.selectAll(‘circle’) ` returns a new empty selection.
+* this selection is joined to an array of data, resulting in 3 new selections that represent the three possible states: enter, update, and exit.
+  In this case, since the selection was empty, the update and exit selections are empty, while the enter selection contains a placeholder for each new datum.